-A minimum of 3 weeks up to a current maximum of 30th June 2020.
+A minimum of 1 week up to a current maximum of 31st March 2021.

-Can my Nanny do any work whilst furloughed?
+Can my nanny do any work whilst furloughed?

-Can my Nanny take holiday whilst furloughed?
+Can my nanny take holiday whilst furloughed?

 Yes.
-Guidance has recently been released (17/04/2020) confirming that employer/employee can agree for the employee to take annual leave whilst on furlough.
+Guidance has been released (17/04/2020) confirming that employer/employee can agree for the employee to take annual leave whilst on furlough.
 If leave is taken then the salary must be made up to 100% of the normal pay if it is not already at that level.
 The employer can still claim for the furlough grant for these days at 80% of the normal pay.
 If a bank holiday falls on a normal working day whilst on furlough this can either be paid at 100% or the day carried forward to be taken at another time.
-Due to the late nature of this guidance (after the Easter Bank Holiday) we expect most clients to carry forward the untaken bank holidays.
+Due to the late nature of this guidance from gov.uk (after the Easter Bank Holiday) we expect most clients to carry forward the untaken bank holidays.